-Step 3: Under the General tab, click the Stop button to stop Windows Update service.
-Click OK button.
+Step 3: Under the General tab, click the Stop button to stop the Windows Update service.
+Click the OK button.

 Step 5: Once you are in the Download folder, click File menu, click Change folder and search options to open Folder Options.
-Under View tab, select the radio button labelled Show hidden files and folders and drives option.
-Next, uncheck the radio button labelled Hide protected operating system files.
+Under the View tab, select the radio button labeled Show hidden files and folders and drives option.
+Next, uncheck the radio button labeled Hide protected operating system files.

 Finally, click Apply.

 Step 6: You should now see files and folders.
 Select all files and folders and then delete all of them by clicking Delete key.
-If the see the Folder Access Denied dialog box with “You will need to provide administrator permission to delete this folder” message, select Do this for all current items check box, and then click Continue button.
+If you get the Folder Access Denied dialog box with “You will need to provide administrator permission to delete this folder” message, select Do this for all current items checkbox, and then click Continue button.
 If you’re asked to enter the admin account password, please type in the same.

 Step 7: Type Services.msc in Start menu or taskbar search box and then press Enter key.

-Step 8: Once Services window is opened, click double-click on Windows Update service and then click the Start button to start the stopped service.
-Click OK button.
+Step 8: Once the Services window is opened, click double-click on Windows Update service and then click the Start button to start the stopped service.
+Click the OK button.
 That’s all!